 Still others believe that witches will only be reincarnated into other witches.
 Reincarnation may go on for many cycles, and some think that after many cycles with enough accumulated life experiences, joys, and hardships, we may end up reborn in a totally different actuality and existence which we have never seen.

 There is an ancient Celtic myth about a place called Summerland where souls rest after death but before reincarnation.
 It’s consistent with the general, although not absolute, belief that there is a spirit world that we can interact with.
 Many Wiccans believe that we can contact those who have passed on through seances, tarot cards, dumb suppers, and other divination work.

 Wiccan holidays, or sabbats, hold a strong place in Wiccan beliefs.
 Sabbats signal the change of the seasons and position of the Earth while orbiting the sun.
-Each of the eight sabbats are a spoke in the Wheel of the Year. which visualizes that time is cyclical and seasonal.
+Each of the eight sabbats are a spoke in the Wheel of the Year. which visualises that time is cyclical and seasonal.
 Each sabbat falls on a solstice, equinox, or season change.

 There is a story about the Wheel of the Year in which the female divine gives birth to the male divine on the winter solstice, and he eventually dies in the fall and is reborn once again.
-Wiccans use the sabbats as times to honor the Goddess and God, the annual planting and harvest cycle, and the natural cycle of life and death.
+Wiccans use the sabbats as times to honour the Goddess and God, the annual planting and harvest cycle, and the natural cycle of life and death.
 The Wiccan sabbats are Samhain, Yule, Imbolc, Ostara, Beltane, Litha, Lammas, and Mabon.